ocapn/ocapn/draft-specifications/Model.md

 > The key `Symbol.for('passStyle')` is special and indicates the kind of OCapN
 > value the object represents.

-A pair of structs are equal or equivalent for purposes of [Pass Invariant Equality](#pass-invariant-equality) if they mutually posess a value for every key in the other struct and every respective value is equal to their own, transitively.
+A pair of structs are Equal for purposes of [Pass Invariant Equality](#pass-invariant-equality) if they mutually posses a value for every key in the other struct and every respective value is equal to their own, transitively.

-> A pair of structs may be equivalent regardless of the order of appearance of
+> A pair of structs may be Equal regardless of the order of appearance of
 > fields.
-> OCapN implementations will likely sort keys of structs according to code
-> points in order in the concrete representation of a struct.

 ## Tagged